-Siquirres has long served as an important transportation hub as it sits at the intersection of Hwy 32 (the main road that crosses the Atlantic slope to Puerto Limón) with Hwy 10, the old road that connects San José with Puerto Limón via Turrialba.
+The steamy lowland town of Siquirres has long served as an important transportation hub.
+It sits at the intersection of Hwy 32 (the main road that crosses the Atlantic slope to Puerto Limón) and Hwy 10, the old road that connects San José with Puerto Limón via Turrialba.

 There is little reason to stop in Siquirres, unless you're heading to Parismina – in which case this is a good spot to find banking, internet and telephone services.
 Tip: buy phonecards here; they aren't sold in Parismina.
 For the purposes of orientation, Siquirres' church – a highly recognizable round, red-domed building – is located west of the soccer field.